SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README.md

 ### 4.2.
 Indexing reference genome: one-time step

-This is a one-time step and can be performed using any of these methods
+This is a one-time step and can be performed using any of these methods.

 #### 4.2.1.
 Using #samtools